Indirect Cost Distribution

 - Office of the Vice President for Research

-- The Vice President for Research and Innovation Partnerships receives a share of indirect funds to support research development through faculty enrichment programs, cost shares, start-ups, core facilities, and new initiatives as permitted and conceived with university stakeholders.
-As the Chief Research Officer, the Vice President is also responsible for ensuring compliance for research and sponsored funding.
+The Vice President for Research and Innovation Partnerships receives a share of indirect funds to support research, administration, and compliance.
+The funds also support research development through faculty enrichment programs, cost shares, start-ups, core facilities, and new initiatives as permitted and conceived with university stakeholders.

-- Central Administration receives a share of indirect funds to cover campus operations and personnel costs necessary to support campus-wide research programs.
+Central Administration receives a share of indirect funds to cover campus operations and personnel costs necessary to support campus-wide research and externally funded programs.